 Telephone Editing – The next best thing to sitting at the same table together.

 Sessions can be stand-alone, or in tandem with more frequent email sessions.
-Typically, telephone editing can get deeper into depth than can email-editing, and the response time of the dialogue is instant.
-It works very well for assessing the intent of a writer’s voice, and helping to match that with the written product.
+Telephone editing works very well for assessing the intent of a writer’s voice, and helping to match that with its written form.

 In Person Editing – People, together